-ART 203 Art History I
+ART 203 Art History 1

 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall.

-Prerequisite: Minimum grade of C in CRIT 103, CRIT 103W, or satisfactory test score; concurrent enrollment in CRIT 103 or CRIT 103W allowed.
+Prerequisite: Minimum grade of C in ENGL 115 or satisfactory test score; concurrent enrollment allowed.

 Surveying the development of Western Art from prehistory to the French Revolution, this course examines cultural developments through their relationships with art; exploring their processes, materials, and sites of production.